aslanshaken/real-estate/README.md

 # Perchwell Fullstack Assessment

 ## Project Description
 This project involves building a Ruby on Rails application to manage and interact with a list of physical buildings.
-The application serves two types of stakeholders: internal clients who can create and edit buildings, and external clients who can read building information via an API.
-Additionally, the application supports custom fields associated with each building, tailored to individual clients' needs.
+The application caters to two types of stakeholders:
+- **Internal Clients**: Can create and edit buildings.
+- **External Clients**: Can access building information via an API.

+Additionally, the application supports custom fields for each building, allowing clients to define specific attributes according to their needs.

+## Documentation
+Please review the [Notion Documentation](https://succulent-tortoise-2a9.notion.site/Perchwell-Assessment-a4fca24109b448c8b90807ae6433189b?pvs=4) for detailed information about the project.

 ## Installation Instructions